So, we’ve been talking about this for some time, but it seems that even in 2023 – eBay account suspensions are still rampant.

 Our eBay business is growing, with sales going up month over month, only one day; we log in and are hit with this message.

-If you sell on eBay just to get rid of some items you may not need anymore, suspension is less of a problem.
+If you sell on eBay just to get rid of some items you may not need anymore, getting your eBay account suspended is less of a problem.

-However, if you’re running a business, getting your account suspended can lead to some serious cash flow and employee problems.
+However, if you’re running a business, a suspended eBay account can lead to some serious cash flow and employee problems.

-In this article, we’ll go over everything you need to know about account suspensions on eBay and what to do if your account has been suspended.
+In this article, we’ll go over everything you need to know about account suspensions on eBay and what to do if your account has been suspended, and possibly get your eBay account reinstated.

 Not all suspensions from eBay are the same.

-Some are related to more minor issues, like expired payment information or late payments, while others are much more serious.
+Some are related to more minor issues, like expired payment information or late payments, while others are much more serious such as selling illegal merchandise.

-Hold – A hold is often placed on your account when your payment information expires or you haven’t made a payment. eBay does this to protect themselves from losing money.
-Usually to resolve these, you just need to update your payment information or make a payment.
+Hold – Account holds are often placed on your account when your payment method information expires or you haven’t made a payment. eBay does this to protect themselves from losing money.
+Usually to resolve these and to remove your eBay account suspension, you just need to update your payment information or make a one time payment.

-Restriction – A restriction is more severe than a hold and usually has to do with things like performance standards.
-If you don’t meet eBay’s selling standards, they may lower your position in search results or restrict you from selling certain items.
+Restriction – Account restrictions are more severe than a hold and usually has to do with things like performance standards.
+If you don’t meet eBay’s selling standards (such as receiving a high transaction defect rate or low reviews), they may lower your position in search results or restrict you from selling certain items.

-Suspension – This is the most severe form of action that eBay will take against an account.
-Typically, this happens for the most extreme cases, like selling illegal items on eBay, for example.
+Suspension – An eBay account suspension is the most severe form of action that eBay will take against an account.
+Typically, this happens for the most extreme cases, like selling illegal merchandise on eBay, for example.

 So, why does eBay suspend accounts, anyway?